Good lighting means it’s easier to see things – but easier for who?

 Without security lighting we’re literally left in the dark – and so will be the security of a site.

-As the daylight hours get shorter in winter, security lighting needs to be made a priority.
+As the daylight hours change throughout the year, assessing your security lighting needs to be made a priority.

-Here are a few tips on making sure your security lighting is up to scratch in winter:
+Here are a few tips on making sure your security lighting is up to scratch:

-- Change the timing on your security lighting to correspond with the clocks going back.
+- Change the timing on your security lighting to correspond with the current daylight hours.

-- Remember that the days can almost be as dingy as the nights in the depths of winter.
+- Remember that we are in the UK and days can almost be as dingy as the nights .
 If it’s a particularly rainy and dark, does your site need lighting during the day too?

 - Heed warnings from your CCTV and alarm monitoring station, if they say the lighting is poor – then it most likely is!